chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 Returning an error object will cause Okta to record a failure event in the Okta System Log.
 The string you supplied in the `errorSummary` property of the `error` object will be recorded in the System Log event.

-### Sample JSON Payload of Request from Okta to Your External Service
+### Sample JSON payload of the request from Okta to your external service

 ```json
 {